arthur-e/Wicket/README.md

     jsdoc /var/www/static/wicket/wicket.src.js

 Either way, make sure you invoke `jsdoc` from a directory in which you have write access; it will output documentation to your current working directory.

-## Dependencies and Build Information ##

-**Wicket has zero dependencies**, however, JSON parsing (from strings) is not provided.
-Wicket looks for the function `JSON.parse`, which is provided in most modern browsers (get it with [this library](https://github.com/douglascrockford/JSON-js/blob/master/json2.js), if you need to support older browsers).

-**Minified versions** can be generated with `uglify-js` (`sudo npm install uglify-js -g`):

-    ./node_modules/uglify-js/bin/uglifyjs wicket.js -o wicket.min.js

-There is now a script included that will do this automatically for all of Wicket's source code:

-    . refactor.sh

-### Testing ###

-Testing Wicket is easy with [Jasmine](https://github.com/pivotal/jasmine).
-Here's a quick script to (describe how to) install it if you don't:

-    sudo mkdir -p /var/www/static/
-    cd /var/www/static/
-    sudo git clone git://github.com/pivotal/jasmine.git
-    cd jasmine/dist
-    sudo unzip ./*.zip
-    # If using a distribution other than 2.0.0...
-    ln -s jasmine-X.X.X jasmine-2.0.0

-Once you have Jasmine installed and the paths match those expected in `tests/SpecRunner.html` (or you changed them to match your Jasmine installation) then just point your browser to `localhost/static/wicket/tests/SpecRunner.html`.

 ## Colophon ##